 By 1954, Studebaker was in trouble.
-Like other American independents (Kaiser-Frazer, Nash, Hudson, Packard, et al), the company was at a serious disadvantage against the “Big Three,” General Motors, Ford, and Chrysler.
-The Big Three were rolling out new technology, like V8 engines, automatic transmissions, power steering, and air conditioning, and their rapid styling changes quickly made year-old cars look outdated.
-In the face of this competition, and a brutal price war between Ford and Chevrolet, Studebaker struggled to keep up.
-The venerable independent’s smaller volume and somewhat antiquated production facilities made costs high, and keeping prices competitive with the bigger automakers cut their margins to the bone.
-Studebaker was bleeding money; in 1954, its total sales were only about 80,000, 200,000 units below the break-even point.
+Like other American independents (Kaiser-Frazer, Nash, Hudson, and Packard, inter alia), Studebaker was at a serious disadvantage against the “Big Three”: General Motors, Ford, and Chrysler.
+Not only were the major automakers rolling out new technology like V8 engines, power steering, and air conditioning, rapid styling changes quickly made new cars look outdated.

 ENTER SHERWOOD EGBERT

 Although the Packard marque died in 1958, Studebaker earned a brief reprieve in the wake of the 1957–1958 Eisenhower Recession.
 Seeing the country’s newfound infatuation with compact economy cars, Studebaker president Harold Churchill reinvented the existing Studebaker sedan as the compact Lark.
 It proved to be a hit, allowing the company to post a $28.5 million profit after years of losses.